LennonLab/mutual-dorm/README.md

 The primary simulation action occurs in `main.py`.
 This script reads in parameters from the command line and contains many functions that initialize simulations with these parameters.
 Execution of the main script can occur in two modes: single simulation or multi-simulation mode, which takes advantage of parallel processing, and creates output in the form of plots and raw data files.
 Alternatively, `main.ipynb` can be used to run a single simulation and examine the output graphically. `run.sh` can also be used to quickly specify parameters for simulations and create output directories for plots and data.

+Importantly, environmental stochasticity can be enabled here by fluctuating the concentration of $R_C$.
+When enabled, in any given timestep, either 0 or 100 $R_C$ is added into the system.
+Extreme resource limitation is implemented by increasing the probability of 0 relative to 100 $R_C$.

 ### Spatial IBM

 The spatial model was construced using the CompuCell3D platform, which has been previously used in biomedical research for explicitely modeling the complex behaviors of human body tissues.
 This platform allows 2D or 3D modeling of cells made up of several pixels that can grow, divide, interact with each other, and perform many biologically relevant behaviors.